bufbuild-ru/docs/docs/bsr/admin/on-prem/installation/index.md

 == SAML

 In the SAML IdP, create a new application to represent the BSR.
 It should return a single sign-on URL and IdP metadata.
 Either a public URL or raw XML can be specified for the SAML config.
-If SAML is being configured in Okta, please follow our [Okta - SAML guide](../../instance/sso/okta-saml/).To configure SAML authentication in the BSR, set the following Helm values:
+If SAML is being configured in Okta, please follow our [Okta - SAML guide](../../instance/sso/okta-saml/).

+To configure SAML authentication in the BSR, set the following Helm values:

 ```yaml
 auth: